clach04/shell_locked/README.md

     ./keyreg.py ~/.ssh/authorized_keys

-In Trigger, enter in the registraion url, e.g. assuming server ip address is 192.168.1.1, enter in:
+In Trigger, enter in the registration url, e.g. assuming server ip address is 192.168.1.1, enter in:

     tcp://192.168.1.1:50007